 The machine hack squat is great for recruiting the quadriceps muscles while providing stability.
 Obviously you are gonna need a hack squat machine to do this exercise.

-Place your feet low on the machine’s platform to increase the degree of knee flexion/extension and target your quads more.
-However, avoid this technique if you have knee problems as it increases stress on the knee joint.
+- Place your feet low on the hack squat machine platform to increase the degree of knee extension & flexion and target your quads more.
+However, avoid this technique if you have knee pain or problems as it increases stress on the knee joint.

 The leg extension is a single-joint exercise that’s not necessarily mass-building for the quads but isolates them.

 - Use a repetition range higher (>12) than the typical 8-12.

 - Pair leg extension machine workouts with another exercise or do them at the end of a leg workout to wear out the quads.